 I have a passion for all things food and farm related, as well as new sustainable business models that advance equity, ecological integrity, and restore human relationships.
 I’ve spent the last 17 years in all facets of sustainable agriculture and the food chain: as a farmworker, food retailer, agricultural researcher, educator, business owner, non-profit manager, and consultant to farms of all sizes.
 Building on the foundation of a B.S. in Natural Resources Management and a M.S. in International Agricultural Development and Agroecology, I have a holistic understanding of the human and ecological dimensions of the food system.
 One of my more formative professional experiences was working close to seven years at the well-respected farm incubator ALBA in the Salinas Valley of California where I developed and delivered programs for beginning and more experienced growers as Director of Programs.
 I also ran a successful pastured livestock and poultry farm business called TLC Ranch for six years with my family near Watsonville, CA. More recently I’ve been working as a sustainability and business consultant for NGOs, food manufacturers and family farms, helping organizations work on operational, strategic, and financial issues.
-I serve on the board of the national organization Sustainable Food Trade Association and a regional sustainability group Gorge Owned.
-My first book, “Farms With A Future: Creating & Growing a Sustainable Farm Business“, a business guide for new and experienced farmers, was published by Chelsea Green Publishing in November 2012.
+I served on the board of the national organization Sustainable Food Trade Association and a regional sustainability group Gorge Owned.
+My first book, “Farms With A Future: Creating & Growing a Sustainable Farm Business“, a business guide for new and experienced farmers, was published by Chelsea Green Publishing in November 2012 and my second book “The New Meat Market” is in the works for a 2015 release.
 I live in the beautiful Columbia River Gorge with my little family of three and spend my free time volunteering, trail running, gardening, raising pigs, and fermenting foods.
 Find my current resume here.